daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 ![Desired position](/img/tut4/part2-desired-position.jpg){: .center-image }

 That's the method for positioning the camera.
 Now let's look at some real code.
 Much of the code pertains to later tutorials, so for now I shall skip over those sections.
 For now, open up the *BasicPortals.unity* scene.
-The scene contains some basic level geometry, a lovely animated robot asset from the Unity Asset Store, our two portal surfaces, and a camera object called *BasicPortalCamera* containing the player camera and the virtual camera.
-Observe that the virtual camera is **inactive**.
-We're going to use it to capture the scene through the two portals at runtime.
+The scene contains some basic level geometry, a lovely animated robot asset from the Unity Asset Store, our two portal surfaces, and a camera object called *BasicPortalCamera* containing the player camera and the 'virtual' portal camera.
+Observe that the virtual camera is **inactive**, so only the player camera will render directly to the screen every frame.
+We're going to use the virtual camera to capture the scene through the two portals at runtime.

 The player camera has a script called *BasicPortalCamera.cs* attached to it - let's open that file (found at *Scripts/BasicPortal/BasicPortalCamera.cs*) and code up the positioning method we just discussed.